bitnami/charts/bitnami/airflow/README.md

 airflow.cloneDagFilesFromGit.branch=master
 ```

+If you use a private repository from GitHub, a possible option to clone the files is using a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and using it as part of the URL: https://USERNAME:PERSONAL_ACCESS_TOKEN@github.com/USERNAME/REPOSITORY

 ### Loading Plugins

 You can load plugins into the chart by specifying a git repository containing the plugin files.
 The repository will be periodically updated using a sidecar container.
 In order to do that, you can deploy airflow with the following options: